-- The Doctrine of Creation in the Early Franciscans and Robert Grosseteste, Giles Gasper, Durham University
+- Giles Gasper (University of Durham): The Doctrine of Creation in the Early Franciscans and Robert Grosseteste,

-- William of Auvergne, Bishop of Paris 1228-1249: Sermons to the Brethren, Lesley Smith, Harris Manchester College, Oxford
+- Lesley Smith (University of Oxford): William of Auvergne, Bishop of Paris 1228-1249: Sermons to the Brethren,

-- The Summa Halensis: Towards a New Concept of ‘Person’, Theo Kobusch, Bonn University
+- Theo Kobusch (University of Bonn): The Summa Halensis: Towards a New Concept of ‘Person’,

-- Roger Bacon, Adam Marsh and Franciscans at Oxford, Amanda Power, Oxford University
+- Amanda Power (University of Oxford): Roger Bacon, Adam Marsh and Franciscans at Oxford,

 To register, please contact Tom J. Savage at least 2 weeks in advance at email@example.com.
 Lunch will be provided to workshop participants on a first-come, first-served basis, so register early!